thebigpotatoe/node-red-contrib-face-recognition/README.md

 - __Face Name__: The name of the face trying to be recognised.
 This is option is only shown when the recognise option is selected.
 (Defaults to "known")

-- __Add Image__: Use this button to add an image to create a descriptors from.
-These descriptors will then be used in the compute node to predict against an input.
-This is option is only shown when the recognise option is selected.
+- __Remove Descriptors__: Use this button to remove the currently stored descriptors.
+This is option is only shown when the recognise option is selected and is irreversible.

 #### Adding a face descriptor